Nathan R. Kitchen

 He continued to press, “Oh come on, there must have been animosity.
 How are things today, do you get along?
 Do you fight with each other?
 Surely you still have some hard feelings you would like to share.”

 I knew this tactic, but was not going to take the bait.
-I was unsure why he was trying to stir up unhealthy drama between my former spouse and I, especially at this point in time where we had healed enough to have a working relationship.
+I was unsure why he was trying to stir up unhealthy drama between me and my former spouse, especially at this point in time where we had healed enough to have a working relationship.

 I told him that my former spouse and I had an amicable relationship and we worked well in co-parenting our children.